AnandhuArjunan/JDKManagerTool/README.md

 It can be used to manage your locally installed JDKs , download and Install New JDK , Set Environment Variable Path.
 No more trawling download pages, extracting archives, messing with _HOME and PATH environment variables.

-Note : Only Windows OS supported.
+Note : Only for Windows OS.
 For other OS use SDKMan - https://github.com/sdkman/sdkman-cli